chef-boneyard/minitest-chef-handler/README.md

 ## Chef server distribution

-The instructions abow have described how to use it in a Chef solo installation, if you want to distribute the handler to your Chef server check the chef_handler cookbooks in the examples.
+The instructions abow have described how to use it in a Chef solo installation.
+If you want to distribute the handler to your Chef server check either the chef_handler cookbooks in the examples or [minitest-handler-cookbook](https://github.com/btm/minitest-handler-cookbook).

 ## Copyright